algolia/autocomplete/packages/website/docs/plugins.md

 > `(params: { state: AutocompleteState, event: Event, ...setters: AutocompleteSetters }) => void`

-The function called when the Autocomplete form is submitted.
+The function called when submitting the Autocomplete form.

 ### `onReset`

 > `(params: { state: AutocompleteState, event: Event, ...setters: AutocompleteSetters }) => void`

-The function called when the Autocomplete form is reset.
+The function called when resetting the Autocomplete form.

 ### `getSources`

 > `(params: { query: string, state: AutocompleteState, ...setters: AutocompleteSetters }) => Array<AutocompleteSource> | Promise<Array<AutocompleteSource>>`

-The sources to get the suggestions from.
+The [sources](sources) to get the suggestions from.

 When defined, they're merged with the sources of your Autocomplete instance.